Willi Unsoeld: Later career

 Unsoeld taught religious studies at Oregon State in the late 1950s and early 1960s.

 After a stint in the Peace Corps, Unsoeld joined Outward Bound and traveled about the country giving speeches and promoting the organization.

 After leaving Outward Bound he became one of the founding faculty at The Evergreen State College in Washington State.
-He was highlighted prominently in the first recruiting video in 1971, advising that "not every student should come to Evergreen".

 It was at The Evergreen State College where he created an Outdoor Education Program.
 This program consisted of four distinct Habitat Groups, one of which was the Winter Mountaineering Group.

 Personal life

-Unsoeld married Jolene (Bishoprick) Unsoeld in 1951; they had two daughters and two sons.
-Jolene Unsoeld and their two sons, Krag and Regon, reside in Olympia, Washington.
+Unsoeld married Jolene Bishoprick Unsoeld in 1951; they had two daughters and two sons.
+Jolene Unsoeld died in November, 2021, and their two sons, Krag and Regon, reside in Olympia, Washington.
 Their daughter Terres Unsoeld lives in California.
 Jolene Unsoeld served three terms in the U.S. Congress from 1989 to 1995.

 In 1976, Unsoeld and his 22-year-old daughter Nanda Devi Unsoeld were on an expedition to climb her namesake mountain Nanda Devi, the second highest peak in India.
 His daughter died on September 7 during the climb, which was plagued by accidents and eventual tragedy.
 The reason for her death was blood clotting caused by the high altitude of the mountain.
-Asked at his home (where a picture of Devi was displayed over the fireplace) how he could continue climbing after losing his daughter, Willi responded: "What, you want me to die of a heart attack, drinking beer, eating potato chips, and watching a golf tournament on TV?"
+Asked at his home (where a picture of his daughter was displayed over the fireplace) how he could continue climbing after losing his daughter, Willi responded: "What, you want me to die of a heart attack, drinking beer, eating potato chips, and watching a golf tournament on TV?"